Frequently Asked Questions

 Let me be clear that I am not the practitioner for everyone, so do your due diligence and be aware of what you’re getting yourself into.
 If you are someone looking for shortcuts and believe that items and colours can change your life, please look for someone else.
 If anyone somehow slips through the filtering process I’ve set-up and proceeds to exhibit toxic behavior, then all he or she will get from me is an email with the report – nothing else.

-How do I know if I'll be rejected?
+How do I know if my consultation request will be rejected?

 Please spend some time reading my blog, especially the articles tagged under “Must Reads”.